 - staff maintaining distance from pupils and other staff as much as possible.

-The prevalence of coronavirus (COVID-19) has decreased, the NHS Test and Trace system is up and running, and measures have been put in place to create safer environments within schools.
+The NHS Test and Trace system is up and running, and measures have been put in place to create safer environments within schools.

 The risk to children themselves of becoming severely ill from coronavirus (COVID-19) is very low.